jakobottar/pl-season-explorer/docs/process_book.md

 ![Brushing](img/Brushing.png)

-- Removing resuslts from other game weeks allows for observing how the season would have progressed had only games from these weeks counted
+- Removing results from other game weeks allows for observing how the season would have progressed had only games from these weeks counted
 - Hiding games in the game table shows which teams played which teams during the selected weeks, allowing for a sort of "strength of schedule" during that time period to be determined
 - Updating the points total chart to show only points from the selected time period shows a measure of how well overall teams performed during this time period, without taking any other time periods into account.
 - Zooming in on the bump chart to show the chart only in the selected time period allows for viewing how a team did during the selected time period relative to past performance as well.